-Instructor: Branko Ćurgus Office Hours: MTRF 13:00 - 13:50 Email: curgus@wwu.edu Course website: http://faculty.wwu.edu/curgus/Courses/226_202040/226.html
+Office Hour: MTRF 13:00 - 13:50 or by appointment (see Canvas for a Zoom link)

+Email: curgus@wwu.edu

+Course website: http://faculty.wwu.edu/curgus/Courses/226_202120/226.html

-Text: Limits and Infinite Series, notes by Branko Ćurgus
+Text: Limits and Infinite Series, notes by Branko Curgus

 - Material Covered: In the first part of the course, we will study the limits of functions and sequences based on rigorous mathematical definitions.
 We shall also rigorously study the concept of continuity.
-In the second part of the course, we will study infinite series of numbers and functions in a less rigorous way similar to traditional calculus courses. - Homework: Your daily homework should consist of studying the material covered in class, both theory and examples.
+In the second part of the course, we will study infinite series of numbers and functions in a less rigorous way similar to traditional calculus courses. - On Your Written Work: Students must submit their work electronically through Canvas Assignments.
+The only allowable file type is pdf.
+I cannot grade work submitted by email.
+Please make sure that you produce a high-quality, readable pdf file of your work.
+LATEX is a free software designed for typesetting high-quality mathematical documents.
+I encourage you to learn LATEX and use it for your writing.
+As a starting point you can use my website Getting Started with LATEX.
+If you submit your handwritten work, write neatly on paper with a light-colored background using a dark pencil or ink.
+Please use a good scanning app to produce a high-quality, readable pdf file.

+Since you will have enough time to work on the homework and assignments, your papers should be well-written.
+Presenting calculations alone without the context in which they occur and explanations of your reasoning is not sufficient for the full credit.
+Writing mathematics in complete sentences organized in meaningful paragraphs is an integral part of learning mathematics.
+As a guide for writing, you can use examples in my notes or my writing on the class website.

+Homework: Your daily homework should consist of studying the material covered in class, both theory and examples.
 The goal is understanding, or even more, internalizing the concepts and methods that we study.
 Your goal in learning is to make what is being learned your own knowledge.
 In what we study here there is a beautiful confluence of theory and specific examples; they become alive only together.
 Therefore, study theory and do the exercises.
 Almost every day I will post something on the website.
-In particular, I will post the pdf file of the notes that I create during an online class. - Assignments: There will be two assignments during the class and the final assignment.
+In particular, I will post the pdf file of the notes that I create during online classes.

+There will be five short homework assignments that will consist of two problems mostly from the notes.
+I will post these problems on Canvas few days before they are due.
+The due dates will be posted on Canvas under homework.
+Each homework will be graded by an integer between 0 and 20.
+The sum of the homework grades will cound as one assignment.

+- Assignments: There will be two assignments during the class and the final assignment.
 The assignments during the class will be due one week after they have been posted.
-I will post the final assignment before Thanksgiving Holiday and it will be due on the day of the final exam Friday, December 11, 2020.
-You will be expected to make a good scan of your work and submit it to me as a single legible pdf file.
-More details of the submission will be posted later. - Grading: Each assignment will be graded by an integer between 0 and 100.
-Your final grade will be determined using the following formula where A1, A2, A3 are the grades for the assignments.
+I will post the final assignment during the last week of classes and it will be due on Friday, June 11, 2021 at 11:59 pm. - Grading: Each assignment will be graded by an integer between 0 and 100.
+Your final grade will be determined using the following formula where A1, A2, A3 are the grades for the assignments and HW is the sum of the homework grades.
 Notice that the above formula is designed to reward impovement during the class.
 Your letter grade will be assigned according to the following table.